Featured Articles

 For perhaps the first time, major doctrinal errors were accepted by Christendom at large, rather than just the schismatic churches that satan had already infiltrated.

-The Universal Church was Still Doing it's Job
+The Universal Church Was Still Doing It’s Job

 But despite the false teachings that were now beginning to take hold of Christendom, there were still a great number of faithful churches and the evangelical message was still spreading.
 The Gospel reached far and wide—Ireland, northern Europe, Russia, and further east into Asia.
 The Church was still preaching the Gospel and, as a matter of fact, the 5th century Council of Orange codified evangelical teachings like Sola Fide and Sola Gratia (though these were not systematically fleshed out until later).
 In essence, the Catholic Church, which was the universal form of Christianity at the time, was still the institution in which true believers dwelt, but like several of the churches to which Jesus sent messages in the Book of Revelation, there were “good” Christians (believed in the Gospel, faithful to Christ) and “bad” Christians (didn’t understand or rejected the Gospel, unfaithful to Christ).
 This mixed and murky church stage persisted from the 5th to the 10th centuries.